 This variable holds the program name under which Emacs was invoked.
 The value is a string, and does not include a directory name.

-This function returns the current 1-minute, 5-minute, and 15-minute load averages, in a list.
+This function returns the current 1-minute, 5-minute, and 15-minute system load averages, in a list.
 The load average indicates the number of processes trying to run on the system.

 If it is impossible to obtain the load average, this function signals an error.
 On some platforms, access to load averages requires installing Emacs as setuid or setgid so that it can read kernel information, and that usually isn’t advisable.

 If the 1-minute load average is available, but the 5- or 15-minute averages are not, this function returns a shortened list containing the available averages.